joshland/wgmesh/Documents/FRR_Alignment.md

-# FRR Alignment
+# Wgmesh Overview

 Configures basic details for sites.
-The essential goal is to use FRR to locally configure wireguard for tunnel deployment.
+The essential goal is to use `wgmesh` to locally configure wireguard and BIRD for tunnel deployment and route exchange.

 Bootstrapping
   TXT Records: